J-redacted-r/Ubuntu_16.04.1LTS_Rabbit3.6.6-incDevLibs-_PHP7_PHPAMQP1.7_Vagrant_Box/README.md

 Username: rabbit
 Password: rabbit

-This box is running Ubuntu 16.04.1 LTS Server edition and has been configured to work with PHP 7 and RabbitMQ3.6.6(including the development libraries) We've added PHPAMQP1.7 so that all of the required dependencies are present.
+This box is running Ubuntu 16.04.1 LTS Server edition and has been configured to work with PHP 7 and RabbitMQ3.6.6(including the development libraries) I've added PHPAMQP1.7 so that all of the required dependencies are present.

 It has been build on a static IP 192.168.1.200